openupm/openupm-next/apps/docs/docs/docs/adding-upm-package.md

 By adhering to these guidelines, package maintainers can contribute to a thriving ecosystem of Unity packages on OpenUPM, benefiting developers and users alike.
 Packages that do not meet these criteria will be rejected or removed from the OpenUPM platform.

+11. **Package Retention Policy**: The package should have at least one release within 3 months of being submitted to OpenUPM.
+Otherwise, it will be removed from the service.

 ## Repository Folder Structures

 There are two typical folder structures for UPM repositories, and OpenUPM build pipelines can handle both of them: